 According to a Gartner report, with an estimated 21 billion connected sensors and endpoints by 2020, digital twins will exist for billions of things in the near future.
 Potentially billions of dollars of savings in maintenance repair and operation (MRO) and optimized IoT asset performance.

-The second part of this discussion will be moderated by:
+This webinar is the second part of this discussion and moderated by: